Tweener/passage/README.md

 ## 🛠️ Installation

-In your `build.gradle.kts` file, add Maven Central to your repositories:
+In your `settings.gradle.kts` file, add Maven Central to your repositories:
 ```Groovy
 repositories {
     mavenCentral()